jotpowers/Hobbies/shipping-box.md

 As usual, I started in Fusion360.
 A quick google will reveal to you that the sheet metal tools in Fusion are perfect for this.
 It allows you to take a material and bend it around, and the fact that it's not metal but cardboard doesn't matter.

+The challenge is that there are points in a pizza box where you need the bend to go around a non-adjacent face (I'll try to explain later).
+In that case you actually need to add some material so that's an option.
+The net result is if the material you're using changes thickness, you need to change it two places.

 Here is the box in Fusion.

 ![Lid open](assets/shipping-box-open-1.png)